 Spatchcocked chicken is a quick and easy way to cook a whole chicken.
 With the backbone removed, your whole chicken recipes will cook up moist and flavorful, without much effort!

 I’ve been sitting on this lovely Summer Savory Spatchcocked Chicken recipe for a while now.
 I first made it last fall when I started getting a craving for all things comfort food.
 It has since been on our menu at least a couple of times a month.
 It is perfect for Sunday dinners and not to mention, it’s a pretty gorgeous looking chicken.

 Spatchcocked chicken.
-I get it.
-It’s a weird name.
-But when it comes to roasting a whole chicken it is a total win.
+I get that it’s a weird name.
+But when it comes to roasting a whole chicken, it is a total win.
 All you need to do is take some kitchen shears and remove the backbone of the chicken.
-After the backbone is removed you press down the breastbone to flatten the chicken.
-Here are some step by step photos to help if you need it.
-By spatchcocking the chicken two great things happen.
+After the backbone is removed, you press down the breastbone to flatten the chicken.
+Here are some step by step photos showing how to spatchcock a chicken.
+By spatchcocking chicken, two great things happen.
 One, you reduce the amount of time it takes to cook the chicken and two, you expose more of chicken skin which means more crispy chicken skin.

 For the record: Crispy chicken skin = win.

 Since I’m all about the chicken skin, I want to ensure I get it nice, brown and crispy.
 For this reason, I place the spatchcocked chicken skin side down in a cast iron skillet, then place a sheet of aluminum foil on top and then another cast iron skillet on top to weigh it down.
 I cook it over medium heat for about 7 minutes.
 After 7 minutes, I try to flip the chicken using tongs.
 If the chicken skin starts to stick I simply let it cook a few more minutes.
 It will lift easily when done.
 After I flip it, I scatter some mushrooms and fresh summer savory before I finish it off in the oven.